NordicSemiconductor/pynrfjprog/README.md

   pynrfjprog\
     __init__.py # Package marker to make pynrfjprog a module.
 Also defines the version number.
     API.py # Wrapper around the nrfjprog DLL.
-    MultiAPI.py # Allow multiple devices (up to 128) to be programmed simultaneiously.
+    MultiAPI.py # Allow multiple devices (up to 128) to be programmed simultaneously.
     JLink.py # Finds the JLinkARM DLL required by pynrfjprog.
     Hex.py # DEPRECATED.
 Use [intelhex](https://pypi.python.org/pypi/IntelHex) instead.
       win_dll\ # nrfjprog libraries.
       osx_dylib\
       linux_64bit_so\
       linux_32bit_so\
-      examples\ # Simple examples to demonstrate pynrfjprog's use. docs\ # Automatically generated documentation.
+      docs\ # Header files of the nrfjprog DLL to provide in-depth documentation of the functions API.py wraps.
 ```

 ## Getting started